sebatmohamed/Aloha/README.md

 * The width of the tablet-friendly content area is 600px

 ## Want to challenge yourself?
 Update the cart icon in the top-right corner of the header every time the user clicks the “Add to Cart” button for a product and incorporate a fixed header at the top of the page so that the navigation menu is always visible when the user scrolls down the page.

+## Learning Goals
+At the end of this project, you should know how to create a grid using flexbox, know how to create responsive web design layouts optimized for mobile, tablet and desktop versions, begin building your foundation in vanilla JavaScript and help you add functionality to websites.

 ## Congratulations!
 Your client is very impressed!

-## Learning Goals

-At the end of this project, you should know how to create a grid using flexbox, know how to create responsive web design layouts optimized for mobile, tablet and desktop versions, begin building your foundation in vanilla JavaScript and adding functionality to websites.